learn-academy-2024-alpha/unit-1-assessment/README.md

-# Assessment for Week 1
+# Assessment for Unit 1

 Being a developer requires an acute attention to detail.
 The expectation of this assessment is that all instructions are read carefully and followed completely.